wp-plugins/f2-tumblr-widget/README.txt

 those post types (such as photos), either the first HTML header in the caption will be used (h1 to h3) or, if none can be found, the first sentence.

+= Why do I see strange characters instead of quotes? =

+If your tumblr posts contain 'smart quotes', these can sometimes be rendered as strange characters to some users.
+The plugin will attempt to convert these to plain quotes, unless the 'Replace "special" characters' option is unticked.

 == Screenshots ==

 1. Widget configuration

 == Changelog ==

+= 0.2.4 =
+* Added an option to replace "special" characters such a smart quotes, which can cause display problems for some users.
+This is on by default, but can be unchecked if for some reason desired.
+* Added a 'Title And Media' content type option; this shows just the title and any media - essentially it's 'Post Excerpt' but with no text.

 = 0.2.3 =
 * Bug fix, to prevent the widget failing when processing a Tumblr photo post